sepehrmdn77/sepehrmdn77/README.md

 ### 📦 Current Projects and Portfolio

+- 🔧 [Resume_Review](https://github.com/DevSepOps/Resume_review/) – A full-stack Python platform for real-time CV feedback powered by FastAPI (backend) and Flet (frontend).
+Includes CI/CD, Docker, Terraform, Ansible, Traefik, ELK, and Grafana.
-- 🔧 [Ansible Assistant](https://github.com/sepehrmdn77/ansible_assistant) – A GUI-based automation tool built with Flet and Ansible for remote server provisioning.
+- 🔧 [Ansible Assistant](https://github.com/sepehrmdn77/ansible_assistant/) – A GUI-based automation tool built with Flet and Ansible for remote server provisioning.
 - 🐳 Dockerized CMS Infrastructure (Cooperating with Misan team) – Production-grade deployment using Docker, Traefik, Portainer, and GitHub Actions.
 - 🔧 Infrastructure implementation for both Dev and Prod environments using Terraform and automate configuring using Ansible.
 - 🔁 CI/CD Pipelines with GitHub Actions and GitLab CI.